FHIR/ig-guidance/input/pagecontent/testfactory.md

-The IG publisher can generate a set of resources in a test data directory from a spreadsheet.
+The IG publisher can generate a set of resources in a test data directory from a table of data.
-The factory is controlled by an ini file that sets up the parameters for the factory.
+The factory is controlled by an json file that sets up the parameters for the factory.

 There are two kinds of factories:
 * Liquid Template
 * Profile Generation

-Note that you can have multiple factories that reuse the same data files
+Note that you can have multiple factories that reuse the same source data tables

 ### Liquid Templates

 A liquid template is conceptually simple: a liquid template that constructs an instance of a resource from a set of data.
-The author provides the template, and the data generation is predictable - just based on what the template and the data source provide.
+The author provides the liquid script, and the data generation is predictable - just based on what the template and the data source provide.
 E.g. the data source as a set of columns and the liquid template refers to the columns, laying them out in the resource.
 One instance is created for each row in the column.